Christian-Krupa/project-kickstart-assemble/README.md

 ## TODO

-- extra step for build folder, to add all new files to svn and remove all removed files from svn (without svn rm)
 - include JS, perhaps with bower
 - give _dist_ some love
 - give styleguide-template some default styling
-- add example btn-class with extends
+- add some example files, e.g. btn-class with extends
-- extend css/sass coding guidelines
+- build folder: to add all new files to svn and remove all removed files from svn (without svn rm)